 Let me just prepare you for the tragic news that this is not a Bouillabaisse.
 No Bouillabaisse prepared outside of the South of France can be.
-Our recipe is spot on, and the flavors are reminiscent to the Bouillabaisse I had several times in Marseille.
-But, still, it’s not a real Bouillabaisse.
+Our recipe is spot on, and the flavors are reminiscent of the Bouillabaisse I had several times in Marseille.
+But, still, it's not a real Bouillabaisse.

 For it to be authentic, at least according to any French chef or Mediterranean fisherman, a Bouillabaisse is only true if the fish in it was plucked straight out of the Mediterranean.